charlenetolentino/mattsnotes/README.md

 # *About me*

 My name is Matt Miguel and I came to Codefellows to peruse a career in software development.
 Currently I work at Zillow as a Pricing Analyst in the Acquisitions team of Zillow Offers.
-My hobbies include snowboarding, cooking, and annoying my dogs :dog:  :stuck_out_tongue_closed_eyes:
+My hobbies include snowboarding :snowboarder:, cooking :bento:, and annoying my dogs :dog: